 Students that reach a level 3 quickly need these types of tasks earlier.
 They thrive on the challenge, but I also use these students to “teach” their peers.
 Students LOVE helping others (for the most part).
 There’s also something to be said about a little positive peer pressure to help students stay on task in math. 🙃

-I have these Levels of Understanding Posters available in four different styles:
+If you’re ready to start using this approach, I have Levels of Understanding Posters available in four different classroom styles:

 Happy Teaching!